turingschool/backend-curriculum-site/module1/syllabus.md

 Projects, Independent Challenges, and Paired Assessments will be broken into 4 iterations.
 Students are expected to complete the first 3 iterations to receive a score of 3 (passing), while iteration 4 provides opportunities for further learning and exploration.

-## Written CFU (Check for Understanding)

-Students will receive a weekly CFU (check for understanding).
-This CFU will cover the material up to that week.
-It is to be completed independently, and is closed note, closed internet.
-Upon completion, you will receive a copy of the 'key' or correct/ideal answers - while there will not be a formal part of class set aside to review this content, use this as a resource to guide your studying/work with mentors.

 ## Exercises

 - [Ruby Exercises](https://github.com/turingschool/ruby-exercises)